 The inclination of 23 ° of the earth's axis in the plane of its orbit prevents the sun's rays from reaching the 2 poles at the same time.
 The absence of sun on a pole plunges it into the night during 6 months On the continents the falling snow is transformed into ice forming polar caps.

-At the same time, under the action of intense cold, the ocean surface temperature decreases slowly.
-As seawater contains salt - from 29 to 35 grams per kilogram of water in the polar regions - it will not freeze at 0 ° C like fresh water but at a temperature between –1,7, 1,9 ° C and –XNUMX ° C. When it approaches these temperatures the ice crystals form and it is then that the pack ice appears.
+At the same time, under the action of intense cold, the ocean surface temperature slowly decreases.
+As seawater contains salt - from 29 to 35 grams per kilogram of water in the polar regions - it will not freeze at 0 ° C like fresh water but at a temperature between –1,7, 1,9 ° C and –XNUMX ° C. When it approaches these temperatures, ice crystals form and it is then that pack ice appears.

 The pack ice acts as an insulating layer between the ocean and the atmosphere, reflecting about 70% of the solar energy reaching its surface.
 The snowy and icy surface thus absorbs only 30% of this energy whereas a free sea absorbs almost 95%.
 This process limits melting and maintains the pack ice for several months.

 Roles in the climate equilibrium

 The pack ice is emitting very salty, cold and dense waters, which in some oceanic regions will plunge to the bottom of the ocean (especially around the Antarctic continent).
 On the surface, by compensation, warmer waters flow.
 These combined oceanic transports of heat and salt are called thermohaline circulation.

 As a solid surface, pack ice intercepts some of the precipitation, which accumulates on the surface instead of directly reaching the ocean.
 In addition, since sea ice is significantly less saline than seawater, any creation or melting of sea ice automatically results in a change in the salinity of the ocean surface at this location.